puppetlabs/puppet-docs/source/guides/rest_api.markdown

 ### Certificate Status

+**Puppet 2.7.0 and later.**

-Query and manipulate the puppet master's certificate authority, similar to what is possible with the puppet cert command.
-Rather than returning complete certificates, signing requests, or revocation lists, this endpoint returns information about the various certificates (and potential and former certificates) known to the CA.
+Read or alter the status of a certificate or pending certificate request.
+This endpoint is roughly equivalent to the puppet cert command; rather than returning complete certificates, signing requests, or revocation lists, this endpoint returns information about the various certificates (and potential and former certificates) known to the CA.

 GET `/{environment}/certificate_status/{certname}`